googlearchive/test_runner.dart/README.md

 ## Test files detection and conventions

-Your tests have to follow certain conventions to be reliably detected by TRD.
+Your tests have to follow certain conventions to be reliably detected by DTR.
 Please make sure that:

  - Your tests files are suffixed with `_test.dart`